CommandPost/FCPCafe/docs/faq.md

 - Help!!!
 It’s saying my storage is full and I’m only working on a five minute zoom call!!!!
-- (Turn off background rendering and select leave files in place…) -->
+- (Turn off background rendering and select leave files in place…)

+- Why do we have to render over and over again a project with titles everytime we close the program -->
 # Frequently Asked Questions